VePink/BetaMapsLt-route-saver/README.md

 2. Wait for tool to finish process and close the window.
 KML file will be inside specified folder.

 ## Disclaimer:
 This tool is created as personal research and development project.
-Use at Your own risk.
+Use at Your own risk without any guarantee.
 Be sure to comply with [Beta Maps.lt website terms of use](https://beta.maps.lt/page/about) and respect the intellectual property rights of [data owners and providers](https://beta.maps.lt/page/data-providers).